Ukraine's Poroshenko to be sworn in as east seethes with separatist conflict

 He will try to ally fears in the east - relentlessly stoked by Russian media - that Kiev's new rulers will launch a nationalist drive against their use of the Russian language.

-He may also lay out plans for decentralization to give local authorities in the east greater say by allowing them to keep a proportion of taxes for regional development.
+He may also lay out plans for decentralisation to give local authorities in the east greater say by allowing them to keep a proportion of taxes for regional development.

 Despite his commitment to European integration, diplomats believe Poroshenko might make a trip soon to Moscow to try to find a compromise to end the fighting.
 But on the ground in the east, people expect more battle.